-How much would learning how to hit a fade consistently help your game out?
+How much would learning how to hit a fade consistently make you a better golfer?

 Why You Need to Love A Power Fade

-Most amateurs want to play a draw but if you’re like most and suffering from a slice already, it’s a big thing to overcome.
 On your way to learning how to hit a draw, work backward on the spectrum from slice to power fade, to straight (if there is such a shot in this game), and then a right to left swing.
 This will make it easier to achieve your desired goal and also make you a more complete player.

-If you’re only shaping the golf ball 3-10 yards it also makes it much easier to hit more fairways and put yourself in a better position for your approach.
-And let’s get real, who doesn’t want to hit more fairways!?
+Plus, if you’re only shaping the golf ball 3-10 yards, it also makes it much easier to hit more fairways and put yourself in a better position for your approach.
+And let’s get real, who doesn’t want to hit more fairways?

 So, why is the power fade such a reliable shot?